 Time Frame: Annual review and assessment of no net loss by April 1; if rezoning action is necessary to comply with no net loss, the County will take rezoning action within the time period specified in State law.
+Monitor pipeline projects by 2027; engage in alternative actions including rezoning by 2028-within 180 days of monitoring if projects are not anticipated to be completed in the planning period.

-Quantified Objective: 736 units as described in Appendix B.
+Quantified Objective: 736-897 units as described in Appendix B

-Geographic Targeting: Entitled or proposed (i.e., pipeline) projects identified in Table B-4 of Appendix B
+Geographic Targeting: Entitled or proposed (i.e., pipeline) projects identified in Table B-

+4 of Appendix B